craigvandotcom/shopifyInventoryManager/thinking.md

 - [ ] generate bar groph with each safety stock marker, either daily, on notify, or dashboard

 - I need to figure out how packages, modules, tomls, and poetry work together - when are they each initialized, where should they live etc.

+- add to CSV new rows, then perform actions with previous 12 months